 - Sizes: Full/Queen

-The Alpaca and Sheep wool blanket is made in Peru where this type of covers have been used in the high altitude terrain for centuries.
+The Alpaca and Sheep wool blanket is made in Peru where this type of cover has been used in the high-altitude terrain for centuries.
 Similarly, Desert Breeze Distributing wool is sourced from animals living in the extreme conditions of the Andes mountain region and it is cleaned, spun, and woven all in the same mill.
 High altitude wool is highly regarded for being extra soft and durable.
 And, the Desert Breeze Distributing blanket does not disappoint.